trammel/test-class-metaclass/README.md

 	therefore be overridden (or disabled) by subsequent subroutine declarations.

-	Test::Class::MetaClass therefore ppaarrttiittiioonnss the unit test SuperSet of Test::Class methods, ensuring that each Set is self-contained and therefore each Set of Test::Class methods is more likely to play nicely with others.
+	Test::Class::MetaClass therefore partitions the unit test SuperSet of Test::Class methods, ensuring that each Set is self-contained and therefore each Set of Test::Class methods is more likely to play nicely with others.